awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Provided a fix for the `pg_hint_plan` extension that could lead the database engine to crash causing unavailability\.
 The open source issue can be tracked at [https://github.com/ossc-db/pg_hint_plan/pull/45](https://github.com/ossc-db/pg_hint_plan/pull/45)\.

 1. Fixed a bug where SQL of the form `ALTER FUNCTION ...
-OWNER TO ...` would incorrectly report `ERROR: improper qualified name (too many dotted names)`\.
+OWNER TO ...` incorrectly reported `ERROR: improper qualified name (too many dotted names)`\.

 1. Improved the performance of `GIN` index vacuum via prefetching\.